gummiks/gummiks.github.io/_posts/2014-01-19-northernlights.md

 	</div>
 </div>

 The northern lights do not wait for anybody.
-We learned this the hard way.
 Although various websites that try to predict their visibility they are not always that accurate as viewing conditions depend on many dynamic factors; cloud cover, seeing, time of day, and solar activity, capriciousnes of Icelandic weather, etc.
 Still, as 2013 was at the peak of the sun-spot cycle, the trips added up, and over the course of last year I ended up accumulating quite a few timelapses scenes - some of which made use of a homemade wooden Arduino+car-battery-dolly - sometimes referred to as the "Icebox", or "Bomb Slider".
 I decided to make a small video-project out of it.
 Below you can see the result: